Assisted Decision-Making (Capacity) Act, 2015

 The cases of all current Wards of Court will be reviewed so that the new system can apply.

 The Act continues to provide for Enduring Powers of Attorney which we recommend to our clients and which can provide an alternative to Wardship.
 This is a process whereby a person when they are well, appoints someone to act on their behalf in the future should they become unable to look after their affairs.
 The Power of Attorney cannot be used until it is registered with the Court and a Doctor has certified that they are no longer able to look after their own affairs.
 The new law requires people acting under an Enduring Power of Attorney to submit Reports to a new Government Officer called the Director of the Decisions Support Service which is the new body that will supervise decision making on behalf of people who are not able to make decisions for themselves.

 The Act also allows for advanced healthcare directives whereby an adult can prepare a document when they are well, directing that they are not to be given particular medical treatments in the future if they become unwell.

 This piece of legislation has been under discussion for many years and makes significant changes in how those with intellectual disabilities are dealt with.
 The current law dates from the mid nineteenth century and was completely unsuited to modern times given current attitudes to ensuring that everyone is treated with dignity and respect as part of their human rights.

-If you require any advice in relation to an Irish Estate, please contact Niall Farrell or Evelyn MacKenzie-Smith or use the "Do you have a case?" link at the top of this page for an opinion of your case.
+If you have any queries in relation to this article please contact Niall Farrell or Evelyn MacKenzie-Smith or use the "do you have a case" link at the top of this page.

 "The service was extremely professional.
 I found it at all times to be very comprehensive and carried out in a courteous and diligent manner.
 I would have no hesitation in recommending your services."